 After winning Rinoa, it was simply a matter of getting Ifrit back from, of all people, ex-Headmaster Martine, formerly of Galbadia Garden and now of Fisherman’s Horizon.
 Unfortunately, Kyle lost the Seifer card in the process, our most valuable Triple Triad possession, but Kyle went to the trouble of winning it back legit.

 All this time, we had been looking for another card sidequest: the Queen of Cards.
 This wandering woman starts the game in Balamb town and moves around based on certain rules.
-We were convinced she had already left Balamb town, probably because she hadn’t shown up during Raijin and Fujin’s occupation, although I can’t say what we were thinking for certain.
+We were convinced she had already left Balamb town, probably because she hadn’t shown up during Raijin and Fujin’s occupation, although I don’t remember if this was our exact reasoning.
 As a result, we checked every town we had ever visited (with the exception of Winhill, if you count Laguna flashbacks as “visiting”) before finally backtracking to Balamb, where she was waiting for us, unmoved.
 Serves us right.

-(We also did some minor sidequests in Timber and Dollet, involving a kid on the train tracks and the Queen of Card’s son, who kept vandalizing his grandpa’s art to hide shitty prizes.
-Apparently the prizes would be better if we came back later, we didn’t really understand at the time, there were too many bullshit variables to track.)
+(We also did some minor sidequests in Timber and Dollet, involving a kid on the train tracks, and later the Queen of Card’s son, who kept vandalizing his grandpa’s art to hide shitty prizes.
+Apparently the prizes would be better if we came back later, we didn’t really understand at the time, there were too many garbage-ass variables to track.)

 By the way, all that card-playing and world-travelling bullshit I just described?
 Two hours.
 Nuts to Square.
 All of it survived in our recording by the way, which means that two of our recorded three hours are nothing but cards.
 Nuts to us.
 This is where our footage first cuts out, unfortunately, so it’s time for memory, and for me to once again turn to RickyC’s playthrough from World of Longplays (YouTube) as a source for screenshots.